billkarsh/SpikeGLX/Markdown/ShankView_Help.md

 a `0.2Hz - 300Hz bandpass` filter to the LFP channels.
 These filters reduce out-of-band electrical noise, including DC offsets, which allows better comparison to your requested spike threshold voltage.

+### File Viewer Data Flow

+`Average current window` counts spikes and tallies peak-to-peak voltages over the data currently displayed in the File Viewer window.
+The Shank Viewer updates as you scroll.

+`Sample whole survey` is specifically for viewing survey result files.
+It averages up to four half-second time chunks drawn from each of the banks on the probe to build a whole-probe activity map.
+You have to click `Update whole survey` to trigger the calculation.
+If you change the spike threshold or 'stay low' values you need to click `Update` again.
+Peak-to-peak calculation has no parameters so only one `Update` click each is needed.

 ### Setting a Spike Threshold